Altinity/clickhouse-regression/clickhouse_keeper/README.md

 ## ClickHouse Keeper/Zookeeper Performance Test Program

 Performance tests can be launched with `./perfomance.py` command.
-It will start performance tests of all [available coordination cluster] configurations for local ClickHouse binary (path to ClickHouse binary, default: /usr/bin/clickhouse).
+It will start performance tests of all [available coordination cluster] configurations for local ClickHouse binary (path to ClickHouse binary, default: /usr/bin/clickhouse notification:
+`chown clickhouse:clickhouse /usr/bin/clickhouse` should be applied to work correct with default value).

 The performance test scenario is based on inserting into a `bad` table (every row generates coordination cluster transaction).
 It collects insert times and returns the `min` value.
 After that, it provides a `bench_*.csv` file